 Raffles London at The OWO is the company’s debut in London — and its flagship hotel in Europe.
 It comes with 120 rooms and suites and eighty-five residences.
 Guests and residents benefit from not fewer than nine dining venues, a large spa with a 20-meter indoor pool, and a grand ballroom.
 The Raffles’ hallmark intuitive service and timeless ambiance also define their London hotel.
 Raffles London at The OWO took up residence in the Old War Office, a historic site that served as Winston Churchill’s headquarters during WWII.
 The property is a short walk from St James’s Park and opposite Horse Guards on Whitehall.

 Website: Raffles London at The OWO, UK.
-Anticipated Opening: Spring 2023.
+Anticipated Opening: Summer 2023.
 Images © Raffles

 29Patina Ubud, Bali, Indonesia